 Everybody loves a good ghost story but nothing quite captures the imagination, or sends chills down the spine, like an eerie, true tale of a haunted hotel.

-Annie Palmer, known as the White Witch of Rose Hall, is Jamaica's most famous ghost story.
+Annie Palmer, known as the White Witch of Rose Hall, is the subject of Jamaica's most famous ghost story.
 But, was she really the cold-blooded murderer and cruel slave owner that legend makes her out to be?

 Imprisoned for helping the Jews and aiding the resistance in Nazi-occupied Holland, Cornelia "Corrie" ten Boom survived the Holocaust to found a worldwide ministry based on love and forgiveness.